cmstokoe/ansible-filter-eyaml/README.md

 # ansible-filter-eyaml
 Ansible filter plugin to de-crypt eyaml encrypted variables

 The typical approach to encrypting secrets with Ansible is to use ansible-vault or alternatively a third party encryption tool such as git-crypt.
 The problem with both of these methods is that they perform full file encryption thus turning your inventory and variable files into binary blobs.
 This makes it difficult to navigate and version your inventory facts within your chosen revision control system.

-[Heira-eyaml] ( https://github.com/TomPoulton/hiera-eyaml ) is a backend for the puppet hiera key/value store.
+[Hiera-eyaml] ( https://github.com/TomPoulton/hiera-eyaml ) is a backend for the puppet hiera key/value store.
 It provides per-value / in-line encryption of sensitive data within yaml files.
 This jinja2 filter_plugin provides support for eyaml de-cryption in ansible.

 Given the following yaml file:

 ```
 ---